2008 Nevada Republican presidential caucuses: Process

-The Nevada Republican Party caucus is a closed caucus open to those who were registered 30 days before the caucus date, and 17-year-olds who are eligible to vote in the general election in November.
-As in most Republican caucuses, there are two components.
-First, delegates are elected from the attendees.
-These delegates represent the caucusgoers at the county conventions in March, and generally announce who they support for President, and why they should go to the county convention.
-Election of delegates is by show of hands.
-Then, a supporter of each campaign speaks on behalf of their candidate.
-Finally, a straw poll, called a presidential preference poll, is taken of the individuals in the room.
-This preference poll is a secret ballot with candidate names printed on them.
+The Nevada Republican Party caucus was a closed caucus open to those who were registered 30 days before the caucus date, and 17-year-olds who were eligible to vote in the general election in November.
+As in most Republican caucuses, there were two components.
+First, precinct delegates were elected from the attendees.
+These delegates represented the caucusgoers at the county conventions in March, and generally announced who they support for president, and why they should go to the county convention.
+Election of delegates was by show of hands.
+Then, a supporter of each campaign spoke on behalf of their candidate.
+Finally, a straw poll, called a presidential preference poll, was taken of the individuals in the room.
+This preference poll was a secret ballot with candidate names printed on them.

-Although the news media report the results of the straw poll, and assigns delegates proportionally based on it, in Nevada it is the county conventions and the state convention which determine who actually goes to the Republican National Convention.
-Thus, all delegates are unbound until the state convention in April, although they generally will represent the preferences expressed by fellow Republicans in the straw poll.
+Although the news media reported the results of the straw poll and proportionally assigned delegates to the Republican National Convention based on it, no delegates were selected at the caucus.
+Under Nevada Republican Party rules, the precinct delegates would convene at county conventions on March 15, from which a smaller group of delegates would be selected for a state convention on April 26.
+The state convention would select 31 of Nevada's delegates to the national convention.